Premium Quality Muktakeshi Brinjal Seeds

 NOTE: It should be avoided by people who are suffering from arthritis issues.

-- Brinjal plants blooming but not produce vegetables: It is caused by two problems first is under watering and the second one is lack of pollination.
+- Brinjal plants bloom but do not produce vegetables: It is caused by two problems first is under watering and the second one is lack of pollination.

 - Leaves of Brinjal Plants turn Yellow: These problems can arise cause of lack of watering and the second one is lack of nitrogen in the soil.